eijikominami/aws-cloudformation-templates/cloudops/README.md

 This template creates Amazon CloudWatch custom metrics and alarms.
 These alarms are trigged when the success rate is less than **90%**.

+## Troubleshooting

+### CodeGuru Reviewer Integration Issues

+If CodeGuru Reviewer is not working properly:

+1. Verify that the GitHub repository exists and is accessible
+2. Check that the repository name format is correct (owner/repository)
+3. Ensure proper GitHub integration is configured in AWS CodeGuru
+4. Verify IAM permissions for CodeGuru service

+### Systems Manager Patching Failures

+If Systems Manager patching is not working:

+1. Check that EC2 instances have the SSM Agent installed and running
+2. Verify that instances have appropriate IAM roles for Systems Manager
+3. Ensure patch groups are properly configured
+4. Check maintenance window settings and schedules

+### Incident Manager Notification Issues

+If Incident Manager notifications are not working:

+1. Verify SNS topic ARNs are correctly configured
+2. Check that contact information (email/phone) is valid
+3. Ensure AWS Chatbot integration is properly set up (if using)
+4. Verify escalation plan configuration and timing

+### Application Insights Monitoring Problems

+If Application Insights is not detecting issues:

+1. Verify that the application is properly instrumented
+2. Check that CloudWatch agent is installed and configured
+3. Ensure application components are correctly identified
+4. Verify that appropriate metrics are being collected